 Used properly, tax-managed mutual funds can be a way to realize tax-free income in retirement.

 Where to Find Tax-Efficient Funds

-Many mutual funds companies offer funds that are designated as "tax-managed".
+Many mutual fund companies offer funds that are designated as "tax-managed."
 For example, Vanguard offers a tax-managed balanced fund, international fund, small-cap fund, and more.

-Even if you don't pick a tax-managed fund you can invest quite tax-efficiently by using index funds and index exchange-traded funds. iShares, for example, explains the importance of tax-efficiency in their Tax Strategies page.
+Even if you don't pick a tax-managed fund, you can invest quite tax-efficiently by using index funds and index exchange-traded funds.
+Both of these options offer great ways to reduce your tax obligation and keep more of your returns.